 Director May Chan

-May Chan is a Director at DP Architects.
+Ms May Chan is a Director at DP Architects.
 She has been spearheading DP Architects’ growth in the Middle East since 2003, starting with her key involvement on The Dubai Mall Project in Dubai, U.A.E., a benchmark Mall Project in the Middle East and beyond.
-The scale, complexity, challenging programs and financial value of projects such as The Dubai Mall require above all else dedication and an ability to work in a demanding, international environment.
+The scale, complexity, challenging programs and financial value of projects such as The Dubai Mall require, above all else, dedication and an ability to work in a demanding, international environment.

 Her more than a decade of experience and tenure in Dubai also saw her largely responsible for running the Dubai and Middle East operations for DPA, working on many Retail, Residential, Hospitality, Office and Master Planning projects within Dubai and the wider Middle East region.

-While working on The Dubai Mall which is part of the Burj Dubai Development in Dubai, U.A.E., her work scope span from the Concept design stage, Schematic Design stage to design development, tender documentation and project coordination through the Construction Stage up to the Mall completion and opening in 2008.
+While working on The Dubai Mall which is part of the Burj Dubai Development in Dubai, U.A.E., her work scope spanned the Concept Design stage, Schematic Design stage to design development, tender documentation and project coordination through the Construction Stage up to the Mall completion and opening in 2008.

 Similarly, she worked on the Doha Festival City project in Qatar, a mixed-use development with a mall, hotel and entertainment component from inception to the Construction Stage.
-She is also working on the various Mall expansion projects for the hugely successful Dubai Mall.
+She also worked on the various Mall expansion projects for the hugely successful Dubai Mall.